Redned235/ConfigLib/README.md

 ```

 ### Adding custom types
 This library allows for easy support for implementing custom types, allowing you to parse custom objects.
-This can be done by running `Config.provder().registerProvider(Class<T>, Parser<T>)`.
+This can be done by running `Config.parser().registerProvider(Class<T>, Parser<T>)`.
 Examples for default types can be found [here](https://github.com/Redned235/ConfigLib/blob/master/api/src/main/java/me/redned/config/DefaultParsers.java).
-Serializers can be registered in a similar way, by running `Config.provider().registerSerializer(Class<T>, Serializer<T>)`, with examples found [here](https://github.com/Redned235/ConfigLib/blob/master/api/src/main/java/me/redned/config/DefaultSerializers.java).
+Serializers can be registered in a similar way, by running `Config.serializer().registerSerializer(Class<T>, Serializer<T>)`, with examples found [here](https://github.com/Redned235/ConfigLib/blob/master/api/src/main/java/me/redned/config/DefaultSerializers.java).

 ## Platforms
 Currently, this project works with Spigot 1.19.4+ (with additional support for Paper), but can easily be expanded to support other config libraries, such as Configurate or BungeeCord's config.
 This also adds support for serializing various Minecraft types, such as `ItemStack`s, `BlockData` and `Location`s.